 For those who are curious about what is a prime lens, there are a few different types that are commonly available.

 The first type is called a flat prime lens, which is typically about seven times its own weight in diameter.

 A half-wave parabolic prime is another type of prime lens, which has a shorter focal length than a flat prime.

 Finally, penteprismatic primes are prime lenses that have their focus on one side.
 These can be more expensive than other primes but are usually worth the extra money because of their performance.

 Fast prime lenses are an entirely different breed of lens.
 They’re designed to be the fastest, brightest and sharpest lenses in your bag.

 The design is a feat of engineering that can’t be achieved with zoom lenses due to their inherent limitations as optical devices.

-Fast primes have only one focal length, so they don’t need to change their optical formula for zooming like a standard zoom lens does; instead they just use clever tricks like adding elements or changing the curvature of certain surfaces.
+Fast primes have only one focal length, so they don’t need to change their optical formula for zooming as a standard zoom lens does; instead, they just use clever tricks like adding elements or changing the curvature of certain surfaces.

 How To Choose Your Prime Lens

 The first thing you need to ask yourself is what type of photography do you want to shoot?
 Do you want to focus on portraits, or landscapes, or maybe a mixture of both?